-Effective July 2015 Welcome to Indiana University Kokomo's Online Bulletin
+Welcome to Indiana University Kokomo's Online Bulletin

 A new year and a new bulletin!
 As you can see the look of the bulletin has changed.
 The new face-lift allows you to easily search the Bulletin along with adding quicker and easier access to IU Kokomo's main web pages.
 The catalog has also become an annual publication, allowing changes to programs and courses to occur more quickly.
-As the bulletin is the contract with the student, our goal is to always stay accurate and up to date with changes you need to know about.
 Each student needs to follow the bulletin that coincides with the year he or she entered IU Kokomo and each student should follow the major program requirements that are in effect withen they were admitted to the program.